terraform-ibm-modules/terraform-ibm-icd-postgresql/examples/fscloud/README.md

 :exclamation: **Important:** This example deploys PostgreSQL in a compliant manner.
 Other infrastructure is not necessarily compliant.

-See also the documentation of the [Financial Services ICD Postgresql module](../../profiles/fscloud/).
+For more information, see the documentation for the [Financial Services ICD PostgreSQL module](../../profiles/fscloud/).

 An end-to-end example using the [fscloud profile](../../profiles/fscloud/) to deploy a compliant Postgresql instance.
 This example uses the IBM Cloud terraform provider and various additional modules to: